Namibia: Ethnic groups

-Whites (being mainly of Afrikaner, German, British and Portuguese origin) make up between 4.0 and 7.0% of the population.
+Whites (being mainly of Afrikaner, German, British and Portuguese origin) make up 1.8% of the population.
 Although their proportion of the population decreased after independence due to emigration and lower birth rates, they still form the second-largest population of European ancestry, both in terms of percentage and actual numbers, in Sub-Saharan Africa (after South Africa).
 The majority of Namibian whites and nearly all those who are of mixed race speak Afrikaans and share similar origins, culture, and religion as the white and coloured populations of South Africa.
 A large minority of whites (around 30,000) trace their family origins back to the German settlers who colonised Namibia prior to the South African invasion during the First World War, and they maintain German cultural and educational institutions.
 Nearly all Portuguese settlers came to the country from the former Portuguese colony of Angola.
 The 1960 census reported 526,004 persons in what was then South West Africa, including 73,464 whites (14%).